pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 53. In the context, the word "However" (R.11) expresses the idea of contrast.

-Item.
 53. No contexto, a palavra "No entanto" (1.11) expressa a ideia de contraste.

 ESCLARECENDO!